This page describes the eT_launch

 Instead of running the script,

-the list of options and a short description is printed to file.
+the list of options and a short description is printed.

 -of, --output-file